letolabs/letolabs.github.com/_posts/2011-08-22-cashmusic.md

 Free and Open Source software has been disrupting various markets for almost 40 years, sometimes in a small way, other times with a big splash.
-But most of these events have been in extremely technical niches, such as [operating](https://secure.wikimedia.org/wikipedia/en/wiki/Linux) [systems](http://rtems.com), [compilers](http://gcc.gnu.org), [text](http://vim.org) [editors](http://www.gnu.org/software/emacs), [version
+Most of these events have been in extremely technical niches, such as [operating](https://secure.wikimedia.org/wikipedia/en/wiki/Linux) [systems](http://rtems.com), [compilers](http://gcc.gnu.org), [text](http://vim.org) [editors](http://www.gnu.org/software/emacs), [version